U.S. tech dominance could offer leverage over Russia — or backfire

 The Russian government, meanwhile, has been squeezing these same companies, throttling Facebook and Twitter, and threatening action against Google in retaliation for its YouTube subsidiary limiting access to RT in response to demands by Western governments.

-But as this battle plays out, the idea of depriving Russia of software updates or online support from American companies has not gained traction even though such moves could gradually erode the functioning of technological tools used every day by the Russian government and its citizens.
+But as this battle plays out, the idea of depriving Russia of software updates or online support from U.S. companies has not gained traction, even though such moves could gradually erode the functioning of technological tools used every day by the Russian government and its citizens.

 Such actions might heighten frustration with Putin, experts say, but also could intensify animus against Western powers, convincing political leaders to pursue more aggressive strategies to undermine Silicon Valley’s technological hegemony.
-Another risk for the United States is more aggressive adoption by Russia of Chinese technology, which increasingly is offering viable alternatives to American products and has made massive financial investments in becoming independent from Silicon Valley.
+Another risk for the United States is more aggressive adoption by Russia of Chinese technology, which increasingly is offering viable alternatives to U.S. products and has made massive financial investments in becoming independent from Silicon Valley.

-These shifts could be felt especially by Russian consumers long acclimated to iPhones and other American technology.
+These shifts could be felt especially by Russian consumers long acclimated to iPhones and other U.S. technology.
 Rarely, say experts, are political leaders the main victims of sanctions, despite efforts to target their wealth.
 More often it is ordinary citizens of a country who lose access to cash, imported goods or, potentially, the technological conveniences of modern life — including information from unofficial sources.

 “You’re ultimately going to be putting pressure on populations.
 That’s inevitable,” said Richard Nephew, a former U.S. State Department sanctions official, now a senior research scholar at Columbia University’s Center on Global Energy Policy.
-“The real question is whether what you are doing in country is making life more difficult, as opposed to life threatening.”
+“The real question is whether what you are doing in country is making life more difficult, as opposed to life-threatening.”

 In the absence of broader U.S. sanctions on consumer technologies in Russia, Ukrainian government officials have been mounting their own social media pressure campaign to push Western tech companies to cut their products and services from Russia.
-Alex Bornyakov, Ukraine’s deputy minister of digital transformation, said they believe cutting off popular tech products would be a powerful way to turn public opinion in Russia against Putin — especially among young people.
+Alex Bornyakov, Ukraine’s deputy minister of digital transformation, said cutting off popular tech products would be a powerful way to turn public opinion in Russia against Putin — especially among young people.

-“They don’t want to be disconnected from the rest of the world,” Barnyakov said in an interview.
+“They don’t want to be disconnected from the rest of the world,” Bornyakov said in an interview.
 “They want to use Instagram.
 They want to use other social media.
 They want to use iPhones or Android phones.
 They want to be part of the global community.
-If he starts a war and this leads to complete isolation, I think there would be a time they start asking questions, why did we do that?
+If he starts a war, and this leads to complete isolation, I think there would be a time they start asking questions, why did we do that?

-For several years Russia — like China — has pushed policies and investments to insulate itself against American technology and the geopolitical leverage that comes with it.
+For several years Russia — like China — has pushed policies and investments to insulate itself against U.S. technology and the geopolitical leverage that comes with it.
 That has helped Yandex, for example, become Russia’s most popular search engine.

 Just this week, Russian Prime Minister Mikhail Mishustin called for more “import substitution” to reduce the nation’s reliance on Western products, especially from technology companies, news reports said.